kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 ## Combination of Numerals

-Numerals preceding a numeral with a larger magnitude get combined.
+Numerals following a numeral with a larger magnitude get combined.

 | Example       | Meaning |
 | ------------- | ------- |